UPCX-CORE/UPCX-Core/libraries/abiupcx/external/upcxjs/docs/troubleshooting/02_rpcerror.md

 When a call to the chain_api is performed and fails, it will result in an RPCError object being generated which contains information on why the transaction failed.

 The RPCError object will contain a concise error message, for instance 'Invalid transaction'.
 However additional details can be found in the `details` field and the `json` field.
-The `json` field holds the complete json response from nodeos.
+The `json` field holds the complete json response from nodupcx.
 The `details` field specifically holds the error object in the `json` field.
-The data content of the `json` and `details` vary depending on the endpoint is used to call nodeos.
+The data content of the `json` and `details` vary depending on the endpoint is used to call nodupcx.
 Use the `details` field to quickly find error information.

 In the `details` and `json` examples below, you can see that the error message may not contain enough information to discern what caused the action to fail.
 The error message contains `upcx_assert_message` assertion failure.
 Looking further at the details you can see an `overdrawn balance` message.